openxla/stablehlo/docs/spec.md

-Performs element-wise conversion of `operand` to another floating-point type that uses `exponent_bits` and `mantissa_bits` and back to the original floating-point type and produces a `result` tensor.
+Performs element-wise conversion of `operand` to another floating-point type that uses `exponent_bits` and `mantissa_bits` and back to the original floating-point type and produces an `output` tensor.

 More formally: